LesUski/100-Days-in-Cloud/Labs/85-CICD-Deploy-App-CodePipeline-CodeBuild/README.md

    ![Ebapp](img/ebappafter.png)

-   Maybe that's not much but it shows how easy it is to start CICD development with CodePipline.
+   Maybe that's not much but it shows how easy it is to start CICD development with CodePipeline.

 6. Next step is to create a build project with **CodeBuild**.
 The source code will still be the same **CodeCommit repository**, Environment will be a **Managed image** of type Ubuntu, and **Buildspec** will be a file located in the repository's root folder.
 Before starting that build continue to step 7.